Saturday, July 28, 2012

 1960: Cliff Richard and the Shadows topped the competition in the U.K. with "Please Don't Tease".

-1962: A newcomer released his first single on this date--Tommy Roe gave us "Sheila".
+1962: A newcomer debuted on the charts for the first time on this date--Tommy Roe gave us "Sheila".

 1962: Bobby Vinton had the #1 song for the third week in a row with "Roses Are Red".